Yanek-K/Portfolio_2026/README.md

 ## Deployment

-Static hosting — the entire folder (HTML files, `styles.css`, `script.js`, and `assets/`) needs to be deployed together, since pages reference these as relative paths.
+Static hosting — the entire folder (HTML files, `styles.css`, `script.js`) needs to be deployed together, since pages reference these as relative paths.

 ## Author